Russian opposition leader Alexei Navalny arrested during protests

 "And then they detained him.
 Watch it, it's a good example of what the Russian police has become."

-Eight staff members of Navalny's Moscow offices were detained in the raid, part of 90 people arrested across the country, according to independent monitoring group OVD-Info.
+Eight staff members from Navalny's Moscow offices were detained in the raid and were among 185 people arrested across the country, according to independent monitoring group OVD-Info.

 They included the head of Navalny's Moscow headquarters, Nikolay Lyaskin, who was grabbed by police on his way out of the office, according to Navalny press secretary Kira Yarmysh.